15 days of 0% revenue share

 What is the Average Industry Ad Fill Rate?

-Largest ad networks like AdSense give you the bandwidth to scale your ad fill rate up to 100%.
+Largest ad networks like AdSense give you the bandwidth to scale your programmatic fill rate up to 100%.
 Once set to 100, their algorithm tries its best to make you achieve 100% fill and impressions.

-However, they have their own rationale on why you should/shouldn’t have 100% ad fill rate? (up next)
+However, they have their own rationale on why you should/shouldn’t have 100% ad fill rate. (up next)

-Does 100% Ad Fill Rate Imply 100% Potential Revenue
+Is 100% Ad Fill Rate ideal?

 But a 100% ad fill rate is not always good.
 In the ad tech world, things don’t always run so easily.
 And neither does the logic behind it.
-Sometimes, with the intent to uplift your ad fill rate, you might end up seeing your CPMs falling.
+Sometimes, with the intent to uplift your ad fill rate, you might end up seeing your eCPMs falling.

-Sometimes, a high ad fill rate yields high CPMs.
-However, sometimes publishers compromise their CPMs to keep their ad placements filled all the time.
-In such cases, the ad fill rate increases, but you never know what value your impression will bring you ($0.2 CPM or $2 CPM).
+Sometimes, a high programmatic fill rate yields high eCPMs.
+However, sometimes publishers compromise their eCPMs to keep their ad placements filled all the time.
+In such cases, the ad fill rate increases, but you never know what value your impression will bring you ($0.2 eCPM or $2 eCPM).

 The Crux

-The outcome of all efforts should be a nicely done user experience, opportunities for high yields by going for the highest CPMs and optimizing ad network performance to monetize the website ad inventory.
+The outcome of all efforts should be cumulative of a nicely done user experience, opportunities for high yields by going for the highest CPMs and optimizing ad network performance to monetize the website ad inventory.
+Furthermore, chasing after a 100% ad fill rate should not always be your preference.

-Furthermore, chasing after a 100% rate should not always be your preference.
 Attracting quality buyers to fill the ad space should also be at the top of your priorities.
-For the same reason, Google has also introduced Adblance, which ensures that publishers received enough advertisers without compromising on the ad quality.
+For the same reason, Google has also introduced Ad Balance, which ensures that publishers receive enough advertisers without compromising on the ad quality.

 FAQs